-On January 13, 2015 the de Blasio administration order the Economic Development Corporation to “choose HR&A on a sole source basis.”
+On January 13, 2015 the de Blasio administration ordered the Economic Development Corporation to “choose HR&A on a sole source basis.”
 Former employees of HR&A Advisors occupy or have occupied the most important positions in urban, city planning and housing in the City of New York:

 1-In the position of Commissioner of HPD Housing Preservation and Development: Maria Torres Springer (wife of Jamie Torres-Springer partner of HR&A Advisors)